 - This transformation process is very efficient for young, healthy people.
 As we age or get sick, the body's ability to make this change decreases.
 Since Ubiquinol is already converted, it is ready for immediate body use, which allows the body to use larger amounts of CoQ10.

 - Ubiquinol provides antioxidant protection that traditional coenzyme Q10 cannot provide.
 Ubiquinol is one of the most powerful, fat-soluble antioxidants.
-It works hard to protect cells from free radical damage and oxidation associated with the aging process and many age-related diseases.
+It works hard to protect cells from free radical damage and oxidation associated with the ageing process and many age-related diseases.

 What are the disadvantages of a falling ubiquinol level?